-Producer Grant & Loan Fund
+Producer Grant and Loan Fund (M.S.

-(M.S.
 298.2961)

 The producer grant program was renewed by the 2005 legislature.
-The amount allocated is 5 cents per ton plus the revenue generated by the tax rate increase for the 2004 production year.
-The 2005 distribution is entirely allocated to the City of Virginia for the steam heating system.
-The 2006 distribution is allocated to the cities of Hibbing and Virginia public utilities for biomass conversion.
-The 2007 distribution is allocated to the City of Tower for the East Two Rivers project.
-For distributions in 2008 and later, amounts may be allocated to joint ventures with mining companies for reclamation of lands containing abandoned or worked out mines.
+The amount allocated is 5 cents per ton (cpt) plus the revenue generated by the tax rate increase for the 2004 production year.
+The 2005 distribution was entirely allocated to the City of Virginia for the steam heating system.
+The 2006 distribution was allocated to the cities of Hibbing and Virginia public utilities for biomass conversion.
+The 2007 distribution is allocated to the City of the City of Tower for the East Two Rivers project.
+For distributions in 2008, the first \$2,000,000 will be allocated to St. Louis County for the relocation of St. Louis County Road 715.
+The remainder of the 2008 distributions and the full amounts in 2009 and later, will be allocated to joint ventures with mining companies for reclamation of lands containing abandoned or worked out mines.

 Taconite Economic Development Fund (M.S.
-298.227)

-The Taconite Economic Development Fund (TEDF) was first created for production years 1992 and 1993 at a rate of 10.4 cents per taxable ton (cpt).
+298.227) The Taconite Economic Development Fund (TEDF) was first created for production years 1992 and 1993 at a rate of 10.4 cents per taxable ton.

 No distribution is made under the TEDF or the Producer Grant Program in any year in which total industry production falls below 30 million tons.
-(Note: The 30 million ton minimum was suspended for the 2002 production year only).
 Any portion of the TEDF fund not released within two years of deposit is divided, with two-thirds to the Environmental Protection Fund and one-third to the Douglas J. Johnson Economic Protection Trust Fund.
 To date, all funds have been approved and released to the taconite producers before the two-year deadline expiration.
-The 2001 legislature made the TEDF permanent at 30.1 cents per ton for distributions in 2002 and thereafter.
+The 2001 legislature made the TEDF permanent at 30.1 cpt for distributions in 2002 and thereafter.
 The first 15.4 cents (of the 30.1 cents) does not require a matching investment by the company.
 A matching expenditure of at least 50 percent is required to qualify for the additional 14.7 cents per ton (above 15.4 cents).
 The legislature added the following requirement: "If a producer uses money from the fund to procure haulage trucks, mobile equipment, or mining shovels, and the producer removes the piece of equipment from the taconite tax relief area defined in section 273.134 within ten years from the date of receipt of the money from the fund, a portion of the money granted from the fund must be repaid to the taconite economic development fund.
 The portion of the money to be repaid is 100 percent of the grant if the equipment is removed from the taconite tax relief area within 12 months after receipt of the money from the fund, declining by ten percent for each of the subsequent nine years during which the equipment remains within the taconite tax relief area."